Grand Prix de Trois-Rivières

 Notes on the cars:

 - Chevron B27 [27-74-02] (Jean-Pierre Jaussaud): Chevron build record says sold via Fred Opert to Freeman Racing (Yellow Springs, OH).
 However, either never delivered or bought back by Opert in 1974 and used by Jean-Pierre Jaussaud at Trois Rivieres and Richard Melville at Watkins Glen.
 Advertised by Opert in April 1975 as "ex-Jaussaud", "only two races".
 Retained by the Opert team for 1975, and used twice by Tom Bagley at Halifax and Trois Rivieres, where his car is described as "ex Jaussaud".
-Believed to be Michael Landrum's B27 at Road Atlanta in April 1976 in the IMSA series.
-Then advertised by Pierre Phillips Autoweek 31 July 76 p28 'ex Bagley'.
-Subsequently to Frank Scott (Racine, WI) for sale AW 9 Oct 1976 p27 B27 'ex Jaussaud, 8 races from new' and 31 Mar 1978 p39.
+Believed to be Michael Landrum's B27 at Road Atlanta in April 1976 in the IMSA series and at Gimli in the Players series in June.
+Advertised by Pierre Phillips in July 1976 as 'ex Bagley', then to Frank Scott (Racine, WI) who raced it at Blackhawk Farms in August and Brainerd in September, and then advertised it in October 1976 as 'ex Jaussaud, 8 races from new'.
+He advertised the car again in March 1978.
 Sold to Richard Ellingson and used in Mid West SCCA until 1980.
 Then to an autocrosser and subsequently to Paul Berg (Chippewa Falls, WI), who won the MCSCC F/Atlantic series in 1982 with the car.
 Owned by Bob Dupré (Glenview IL) 1985 and said to have been written off at Road America that year.

 - Chevron B27 [27-74-03] (Chip Mead): New to Doug Shierson Racing via Fred Opert for Chip Mead (Dayton, OH) to race in Formula Atlantic, initially in the opening races of the British series, then in North America.
 The car was blue and ran in North America as #23.
 Sold to Keith Feldott (LaGrange, IL) and raced in SCCA Central Division FB in 1975, 1976 and 1977.
 Subsequent history unknown.